MatMasIt/notesArchive/latest/Inglese/2022/febbraio/martedì_15/10_06_00/appunti.md

 # Lezione di Inglese

-Relationship between mr Andfild and mr Hutterson //fix the names
+Relationship between mr Andfild and mr Utterson //fix the names

 These two have accepted to be double, not like Jekyll an Hide